 Grip performance overall could be improved during colder conditions

 This entry on our list also features fairly unique construction, but this time the focus is on how the surface meets the snow and ice, rather than the ski itself.
 While most options feature a directional fiber or hair system that prevents backsliding, the Fischer Profoil line features a base of plastic scales, designed much like the scales of a fish.
 They are designed to provide superior movement and glide and are touted as being able to be used on the skis for both uphill and downhill movement.Read more

-The skins are made from a synthetic material that was found to be fairly durable overall but did have a few performance issues over time and in more icy conditions.
+The skins are made from a synthetic material that was found to be reasonably durable overall but did have a few performance issues over time and in more icy conditions.

-Most customers found the glue to be adequate, provided the temperature didn’t drop below the teens for extended periods of time while in use.
+Most customers found the glue to be adequate, provided the temperature didn’t drop below the teens for extended periods while in use.
 The tackiness and adhesive strength in most conditions, however, was more than adequate.

 Overall these were surprisingly lightweight given their overall size and design to cover the majority of the ski.
 Very few people noticed them in regards to added weight.

-In conditions where ice wasn’t too large of a factor and the temperature was above about16 degrees, the gripping power was extremely good.
+In conditions where ice wasn’t too large of a factor, and the temperature was above about16 degrees, the gripping power was outstanding.
 However, colder temperatures or more icy conditions caused the scales to become somewhat ineffective overall.
-Generally speaking, the ability to glide was extremely good, almost too good in some cases, allowing for the occasional backslide in more icy conditions.
+Generally speaking, the ability to glide was outstanding, almost too good in some cases, allowing for the occasional backslide in more icy conditions.
 However, as advertised, they can be easily used to glide on nearly any incline, or even on a flat surface with minimal effort.